 Do you want to create a blog but don’t know how to?
 Don’t worry; you are in the right place.
-On this post, I will give you a full step by step tutorial on how to create your WordPress blog from scratch.

-You don’t need to pay a developer or an expert, follow my step by step tutorial as we build a WordPress blog.
+You don’t need to pay a developer or an expert, follow my step-by-step tutorial as we build a WordPress blog.

 What is WordPress?

-WordPress is an open source website or blog platform written in PHP.
+WordPress is an open-source website or blog platform written in PHP.
 WordPress makes web development very easy, with WordPress, even those who have zero programming knowledge can still develop outstanding websites, and when you talk of developing blogs!

 WordPress merely is fantastic; that’s why over 70% of self-hosted blogs in the world today are on the WordPress framework.